-Ref Design principle Key Criteria SL1 Create strong strategic buffer landscape at edges of the site.
+Ref Design principle Key Criteria SL 1 Create strong strategic buffer landscape at edges of the site.
 A strong strategic landscape should be created at the edges of the Site to mitigate landscape, visual, ecological and heritage impacts identified in the Environmental Statement.
-Maximise buffer density and height where required to protect views from A453, other public roads, Ratcliffe-on-Soar village and Grade I listed buildings (Church of St Winifred, Church of Holy Trinity, Thrumpton Hall).
+Maximise buffer density and height where required to protect views from A453, other public roads, Ratcliffe-on-Soar village and Grade I listed buildings (Church of St Winifred, Church of Holy Trinity, and Thrumpton Hall).
 Landscape and ecological mitigation requirements should be delivered as shown on the Parameter Plan: "Strategic Landscape".
 Boundary vegetation should create / maintain a linkage to habitat beyond the LDO boundary.
 Retain and enhance existing vegetation where possible.
-Landscape design proposals should incorporate pollinator friendly and climate resilient species.
-Carefully incorporate diverted PROWs into landscape buffers, balancing walkers' needs without unnecessary disturbance to existing vegetation or wildlife.
+Landscape design proposals should incorporate pollinator-friendly and climate-resilient species.
+Carefully incorporate diverted PRoW into landscape buffers, balancing walkers' needs without unnecessary disturbance to existing vegetation or wildlife.
 SL 2 Maximise opportunities to integrate biodiversity.
 The loss of priority habitat should be avoided as far as possible.
-Integrate new areas of habitat and/or introduce enhanced biodiversity measures into proposals.
+Ensure that all opportunities to connect habitats through the site are introduced.
+Integrate new areas of habitat and/or introduce enhanced biodiversity measures into proposals, including for plot boundary treatment and for open areas within plots.
 Integrate deciduous woodland and calcareous grassland into proposals where possible.
 Consider clustered tree and shrub planting with margins of taller grasses and herbaceous plants to create a mosaic of habitats.
+Ensure there is space for trees to reach their full maturity.
 Minimise the illumination of habitat features avoiding excessive lighting and minimise light intensity, creating dark, unlit foraging areas and commuting routes for a variety of species including bats, birds, and hedgehogs.
 Use native plant species of local provenance in planting mixes with nectar-rich and fruiting plants and ephemeral habitats for invertebrate populations.
 Install buildings and structures with bat and bird boxes by the eaves of buildings on unlit elevations, where appropriate.
 Utilise green and brown roofs and living walls where possible to offer ecological enhancement and landscape integration opportunities.
 Site levels and re-grading work should be designed to achieve a cut and fill balance where practicable to minimise disruption to existing habitats.
 Suitable measures for the ongoing future management of newly created and retained habitat and landscape areas should be demonstrated.
+Maximise opportunities for planting and landscaping within areas of car parking.
+Use of permeable surfaces and SuDS where possible.